Cryo Cure and Holland Green Science Announce Manufacturing and Global Distribution Partnership

 When it comes to smokable flower, quality is king.
 And for the best quality available, there’s nothing like Live Cured Flower.

-At Cryo Cure, we have perfected and patented a process for producing fresh from the farm live resin cannabis flower unlike anything else in the U.S. and global cannabis market.
+At Cryo Cure, we have perfected and patented a process for producing fresh-from-the-farm live resin cannabis flower unlike anything else in the U.S. and global cannabis market.
 Our unique process consistently delivers top-shelf quality every time.
-What makes this “Live Cured Flower” stand out from the crowd?
+What makes Live Cured Flower stand out from the crowd?
 Read on to find out.

 What is Cryo Cure’s Live Cured Flower?

-Where did the term Live Cured Flower come from?
+Where did the term “Live Cured Flower” come from?

-The term “Live Cured Flower” combines the flavorful and potent experience you’d get from extract sourced from frozen flower while still enjoying the experience of smokable flower.
-That’s because Cryo Cure’s process goes beyond simple freeze drying to retain all those cannabinoids and terpenes live resin is famous for preserving.
+The term “Live Cured Flower” combines the flavorful and potent experience you’d get from extract sourced from frozen flower with the experience of smokable flower.
+Live Cured Flower is the result of a much more effective and efficient drying and curing process that retains the cannabinoids and terpenes live resin is famous for preserving.

-How does Live Cured Flower work?
+How is Live Cured Flower made?

-The result is Live Cured Flower with higher cannabinoid and terpene content.
-You can tell the difference just by looking at it: Live Cured Flower is vibrant in color, with no shrinkage, and smells just like a fresh growing plant, with none of the “grassy” smell or taste.
+The result is flower with higher cannabinoid and terpene content.
+You can tell the difference just by looking at it: You’ll notice that it’s vibrant in color, with no shrinkage, and smells just like a fresh growing plant, with none of the “grassy” smell or taste.

-What is Cryo Cure’s Live Cured Flower used for?
+What is Live Cured Flower used for?

 Some of the most common applications for this flower include: